 The Government has made it clear that the starting point for every council is scale and capacity.
-The Independent Panel position was that scale and capacity for Kogarah each of the three arises through a merger of the St George and Canterbury.
+The Independent Panel position was that scale and capacity for Rockdale and the other three councils arises through a merger either of St George and Canterbury or Bankstown and Canterbury.

-While it is entirely possible for Kogarah to make what would be in our view a valid argument that it can meet the scale and capacity tests with a lesser merger or potentially standing alone, Council would need to do so recognising the stated government position which runs contrary to that.
+While it is entirely possible for Rockdale to make what would be in our view a valid argument that it can meet the scale and capacity tests with a lesser merger or potentially standing alone, Council would need to do so recognising the stated government position which runs contrary to that

 The table below provides a summary of the Council's performance against the benchmarks.
-Kogarah meets 6 of the 7 benchmarks today and over the period being modelled continues to meet 6 of the 7.
+Rockdale meets 2 of the 7 benchmarks today and over the period being modelled meets 3 of the 7, with the renewal ratio meeting the benchmark in 2020.

-Table 30 Kogarah City Council (status quo) performance against Fit for the Future benchmarks
+Table 33 Rockdale City Council (status quo) performance against Fit for the Future benchmarks

-Indicator Modelling Outcome

-Operating Performance Does not meet the benchmark

-Own Source Revenue Meets the benchmark

-Debt Service Cover Meets the benchmark

-Asset Maintenance Meets the benchmark

-Asset Renewal Meets the benchmark

-Infrastructure Backlog Meets the benchmark

-Real Operating Expenditure Meets the benchmark
+Indicator Modelling Outcome Modelling Outcome (Revised reporting) Operating Performance Does not meet the benchmark Does not meet the benchmark Own Source Revenue Meets the benchmark Meets the benchmark Debt Service Cover Meets the benchmark Meets the benchmark Asset Maintenance Does not meet the benchmark Does not meet the benchmark Asset Renewal Does not meet the benchmark Meets the benchmark in 2020 Infrastructure Backlog 21 Does not meet the benchmark Does not meet the benchmark Real Operating Expenditure Does not meet the benchmark Does not meet the benchmark

-7.1 What does Kogarah need to do to meet the Fit for the Future Benchmarks?
+7.1 What does Rockdale need to do to meet the Fit for the Future Benchmarks?

-In order to meet the Fit for the Future benchmarks Kogarah requires an increase in revenue and/or a decrease in costs to address an ongoing operating deficit (as judged against the operating performance ratio criteria).
+In order to meet the Fit for the Future benchmarks Rockdale requires an increase in revenue and/or a decrease in costs to address an ongoing operating deficit (as judged against the operating performance ratio criteria) and a small increase in renewals expenditure over the medium and longer term.

-The average annual gap between operating revenue and operating expenditure (as per the operating performance ratio guidelines) over the period of the Council's LTFP (2015 - 2023) is \$2.5M per annum.
-Kogarah will need to address this in order to meet the key Operating Performance ratio benchmark.
+The average annual gap between operating revenue and operating expenditure (as per the operating performance ratio guidelines) over the period of the Council's LTFP is \$4.9M per annum under Scenario 1 (13/14 Financial Statements), or \$1.6M under Scenario 2 (following revaluation of assets and resulting impact on depreciation).
+Rockdale will need to address this in order to meet the key Operating Performance ratio benchmark.